- Level 2

 Participants will learn about the various types of catheters and how to choose the right one.
 They will also learn how to care for the catheters, prevent infections, and document patient care accurately.

+We can deliver this training at your premises, as long as it's within the UK.
 We also have our own venues in Stoke on Trent, London, Swindon, Epsom & York if you need access to a training room (additional charges will apply).
+Also, we can deliver this training virtually using Zoom.
+However, sessions delivered via Zoom will be theory only and will not include any practical’s.

 How long will the training last?

 This training will last 2-3 hours.
 We give a range of time to account for variable factors such as; underlying knowledge and competence of delegates, class interaction and engagement and reduced delegate numbers.
+If a course finishes earlier than the allotted time, it will be due to one of these reasons.
+However, our trainer will ensure that all learning outcomes have been met.

 Will attending this training make me competent?

 In short, no. No classroom-based training course can give you full competency - be very wary of anyone claiming they can.
 Our classroom-based assessments are designed to bridge the gap between classroom learning and workplace competency.
+In addition, we will be sure to provide you with the relevant workbooks and competency proformas to be observed and signed off within the workplace according to your local policy.

 Who will conduct the training?

+One of our expert tutors.
 These all have an abundance of first hand care experience and knowledge - so you'll be in great hands!
+We will let you know who is doing the training in advance.
+Also, you can check out their skills and experience by finding them on our meet the team page.

 What equipment will you use for Hickman lines training?

+We have a variety of different training equipment and tools available.
+The training will be relevant and transferable.
 However, if you have a specific requirement for a particular type of equipment, please make this clear during the booking process, and the team will ensure this is provided.
+Alternatively, we can use your own equipment for training.

-Hickman Line Central Venous Catheter Awareness Training
+Hickman Line Central Venous Catheter Training

+Participants learn about different types of catheters, and how to choose the right one.
 The course includes hands-on practice with one of our expert trainers on how to care for and insert CVC.
+Training follows clear guidelines from bodies like NICE, NHS and CQC.

 Participants will learn how to properly care for the catheter, including changing dressings and flushing.
 They also learn how to communicate with patients about their care.